Self-dual Gravitational Instantons in Conformal Gravity: Conserved Charges and Thermodynamics: Bach-flat Taub-NUT/Bolt solution

-It is worth mentioning that, even though the solution~\eqref{fsol2} seems to be divergent at $r=n$ [see Eq.~\eqref{RicciscalBF}], once the conditions \eqref{nuts} and~\eqref{bolts} are imposed, the curvature invariants become finite and the manifold is completely regular, provided that the Euclidean time is periodically identified.
+Thus, for the Bach-flat Taub-NUT and Taub-Bolt metrics presented above, the curvature invariants become finite and the manifold is completely regular, provided that the Euclidean time is periodically identified.
+In particular, the Ricci scalar for Taub-NUT [see Eq.~\eqref{fnut}] becomes

+while, for Taub-Bolt, the Ricci scalar remains as in Eq.~\eqref{RicciscalBF} with the condition $r\geq r_{b}>n$ guaranteeing regularity.

 The period of the Euclidean time for Taub-NUT can be obtained from the second condition in Eq.~\eqref{nuts} giving $\beta_{\rm nut}=8\pi n$.
 For Taub-Bolt, on the other hand, the period of the Euclidean time is found to be

-Additionally, unobservability of the position of the Misner string imposes that the period of the Euclidean time for Taub-Bolt must be equal to the one of Taub-NUT, namely, $\beta_{\rm bolt}=8\pi n$.
-This, in turn, implies that both solutions have the same temperature and it imposes an algebraic relation between the {parameters} $r_b,n,a$ {and $b$}.
+Additionally, unobservability of the position of the Misner string imposes that the period of the Euclidean time for Taub-Bolt must be equal to the one of Taub-NUT, i.e. $\beta_{\rm bolt}=8\pi n$.
+This condition, in turn, implies that both solutions have the same temperature.
+Indeed, for Einstein spaces, the unobservability of the Misner string leaves only one free parameter: the NUT charge.
+For the Bach-flat solutions studied here, however, the NUT charge and the $b$-mode remain free; up to Neumann boundary conditions that picks up the former as the only independent parameter.